kindofclever/ts-react-fullstack/README.md

 ## Current Situation

-I still have problems in the deployed version, even though locally everything works as expected...
+I still have problems in the deployed version, even though locally everything works as expected.
+It may take a while to lad the puppies from the db.
+I think i should implement a "Loading..." component.

 ## Fullstack app created with typeScript, NodeJS, express and React.